-Name of Heiper: Date: Name of Organization:Name of Citizen: Phone: Email: state or federal convictions, please take down their em to Campaign Legal Center.
-No (Not yet eligible ompletion Sentence complete document checklist on be d complete your sentence - before or after July 1, 2003? d before July 1, 2003 (Can register to vote, see back for ack). ed after July 1, 2003 (Move on to Question C.) incident? multiple convictions not arising from the same he court to restore their voting rights).
-Date petition entere ed multiple convictions arising from the same incident (move to eategory of your conviction?
-Cition the court to restore their voting rights.)
-Date petition entered Category B, involving voting rights.) force or bodily harm.
-(Must petition the court to restore Date petition enteredOther Category or Category tegory B that did not involve force or bodily harm (Move to
+Date: Name of Citizen: Address: Phone: Email: of state convictions, check RestoreYourVote.org to rights have been restored.
+Question A: Sentence con nplete, including probation and parole?
+No (Not yet eligible Expected date of c Yes (move on to qu ompletion Sentence complete d before July 1, 2003 - Can register to vote . d after July 1, 2003 (Move on to Question C.) incident?
+Yes.
+Must petition th Date petition enter multiple convictions not arising from the same e court to restore their voting rights. ed multiple convictions arising from the same incident (move to ategory of your conviction? tion the court to restore their voting rights . force or bodily harm - Have two years pa parole? ssed since sentence completion, including probation and - register to vote.
+Other Category or Ca Register to Vote.) wait until two years have passed. tegory B that did not involve force or bodily harm (Can For more inf ormation or assistance call 202-736-2200 or visit www.Restoreyourvote.org 11